gethiten/used_car_price/README.md

 *   Acknowledge that other factors, beyond those included in the model, also influence price.
 *   Consider further data collection and analysis for deeper insights.

-## How to Run the Notebook

-1. Ensure you have a Python environment with the necessary libraries installed (pandas, numpy, scikit-learn, matplotlib, seaborn).
-2. Upload the notebook file used_car_price.ipynb to your Jupyter environment or open it in your local environment.
-3. Ensure the dataset (`vehicles.csv`) is in the correct location or update the file path in the notebook's data loading cell.
-4. Run each code cell sequentially.
-The notebook is structured to follow the CRISP-DM steps.
-5. Review the outputs of each cell, including visualizations and printed summaries.
-6. The final markdown cell provides a structured report summarizing the findings and recommendations.

 ## Repository Contents:

   *  data: Contains the dataset used in the analysis [vehicles.csv](https://github.com/gethiten/used_car_price/tree/main/data/).
   *  coupons.ipynb: Jupyter Notebook containing the code for data exploration, analysis, and visualization. [used_car_price_prediction.ipynb](https://github.com/gethiten/used_car_price/tree/main/used_car_price_prediction.ipynb)
   *  images/: Folder containing generated visualizations.
 [Images](https://github.com/gethiten/used_car_price/tree/main/images/)
   *  README.md: This file provides an overview of the project.
 README.md

+## How to Run the Notebook

+1. Ensure you have a Python environment like Google Collab or Jupyter with the necessary libraries installed (pandas, numpy, scikit-learn, matplotlib, seaborn) with latest versions.
+2. If you are using Jupyter, make sure to have latest library as I encountered error due to different library versions.
+3. I used Google Colab to complete my project.
+4. Upload the notebook file used_car_price.ipynb to your Jupyter environment or open it in your local environment.
+5. Ensure the dataset (`vehicles.csv`) is in the correct location or update the file path in the notebook's data loading cell.
+6. Run each code cell sequentially.
+The notebook is structured to follow the CRISP-DM steps.
+7. Review the outputs of each cell, including visualizations and printed summaries.
+8. The final markdown cell provides a structured report summarizing the findings and recommendations.

 ## Dependencies